Francis Cornish (diplomat): Later life

 Cornish was chairman of South West Tourism (2003–2009) and is now chairman of the Taunton Town Centre Company and has a smallholding in the Quantocks.

 Honours

-In 1983, he was appointed as a Member of the Royal Victorian Order (MVO), it would then upgraded to Lieutenant (LVO) in 1978.
-In 1994, he would be given the Companion of the Order of St Michael and St George (CMG).
+In 1978 during the Queen's state visit to West Germany, he was appointed as a Member of the Royal Victorian Order (MVO).
+In 1984 it was redesignated as Lieutenant (LVO).
+In the New Year Honours of 1994, he was appointed a Companion of the Order of St Michael and St George (CMG).